apache/druid/docs/tutorials/tutorial-rollup.md

 PARTITIONED BY DAY
 ```

-Note that the query uses the `FLOOR` function to combine rows based on MINUTE granularity.
 In the query, you group by dimensions, the `timestamp`, `srcIP`, and `dstIP` columns.
+Note that the query uses the `FLOOR` function to bucket rows based on MINUTE granularity.
-You apply aggregations for the metrics, specifically to sum the `bytes` and `packets` columns and to add a column to count the number of rows that get rolled up.
+You apply aggregations for the metrics, specifically to sum the `bytes` and `packets` columns and to add a column that counts the number of rows that get rolled up.

 After the ingestion completes, you can query the data.